ezsystems/commerce-documentation/docs/guide/delegate_function.md

     }
     ```

-For the form implementation is required to have a new entity
+For the form implementation you must have a new entity:

 ??? note "EshopBundle/Entity/Delegate.php"